 Transportation in Fort Mountain State Park

-Some sections of the park are steep and not leveled making it difficult for large trailers.
+Some sections of the park are steep and not level, making it difficult for large trailers.
+Take it slow and easy as you meander along the park roads searching for your campsite and enjoying the scenery along the way.
 Generally, the park is easily accessible on foot with some trails accessible by cars and mountain bikes.
+Occasionally, Old Fort Road and trailhead parking lots may be closed during winter due to snowing.

 Campgrounds and parking in Fort Mountain State Park